aws/amazon-genomics-cli/site/content/en/docs/Concepts/namespaces.md

 ## Tags

-All AGC infrastructure is tagged with the `application-name` key and a value of `agc` Aside from the core account infrastructure, all deployed infrastructure is tagged with the following key value pairs:
+All Amazon Genomics CLI infrastructure is tagged with the `application-name` key and a value of `agc` Aside from the core account infrastructure, all deployed infrastructure is tagged with the following key value pairs: